parthpanara911/parking-system/README.md

-# Smart Parking System
+# Parking Management System

-A Flask-based smart parking management system with multiple features for users, administrators, and parking management.
+A Flask-based parking management system with multiple features for users, administrators, and parking management.

 ## Features